crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/hub_management.md

 ### Reference

-See more details about parsers [here](../parsers/).
+See more details about parsers [here](/docs/collections/intro).

 ## Enrichers

-Enrichers are basically [parsers](../parsers/) that can rely on external methods to provide extra contextual information to the event.
-The enrichers are usually in the `s02-enrich` {{v1X.stage.htmlname}} (after most of the parsing happened).
+Enrichers are basically [parsers](/docs/collections/intro) that can rely on external methods to provide extra contextual information to the event.
+The enrichers are usually in the `s02-enrich` stage (after most of the parsing happened).

-Enrichers functions should all accept a string as a parameter, and return an associative string array, that will be automatically merged into the `Enriched` map of the {{v1X.event.htmlname}}.
+Enrichers functions should all accept a string as a parameter, and return an associative string array, that will be automatically merged into the `Enriched` map of the [event](/docs/expr/event).

 :::caution